Design & Millwork

 Crown molding is one of the highest-impact trim details in a room.
 Done well, it elevates the entire space.
 Done poorly, it cheapens the work and dates the home.

 If you're specifying crown for a project or renovation, the size, profile, material, and installation method all need to match the architectural intent.
-If you're not sure where to start, a Consultation can save you from making a $5,000 mistake.
+If you're not sure where to start, a Discovery Call can save you from making a $5,000 mistake.

 About the Author